 Title VII also protects individuals from being discriminated against based on their religious views.
 Additionally, it protects employees or applicants from discrimination and harassment if they don’t belong to any religious group and proclaim themselves as atheists.

 Recent employment discrimination cases show that religious discrimination also includes treating employees or applicants differently because their spouse or partner is involved in a particular religion, or due to their connection with a religious group.
-Employers must not force employees to participate or stop participating in any religious activity.

 10. Muslims and atheists are more likely to be discriminated against in the US.